 Deportation usually occurs on an impromptu basis to ensure public safety in all Indonesian regions.
 The preferable option is usually office buildings, factories and apartments.

-If you are here legally and using the correct visa/stay permit, then you should be able to provide the necessary documents and information to the Immigration officials upon any visit or inspection.
+If you are here legally and using the correct permit, you should be able to provide the necessary documents and information upon any visit or inspection.
 Furthermore, physical ownership of passports and visa/stay permits at all times will reduce a foreigner’s risk that will lead to deportation.

-If foreigners happen to be a subject to summons by the immigration official, they must answer the call or risk direct verdict without due process.
-With the correct information or clarification to the authorities, a foreigner can avoid the risk of deportation.
+If foreigners happen to be a subject to a summon, they must answer the call or risk direct verdict without due process.
+With the correct information or clarification, a foreigner can avoid the risk of deportation.

-After deportation, promptly contact Cekindo and discuss your case with professionals.
+After deportation, discuss your case with professionals.
 Cekindo can help you in several ways:

-If either point is successful, the Directorate General of Immigration will issue a Block Revocation Certificate (Keputusan Pencabutan Penangkalan) issued by the Minister of appointed immigration officials as proof for your clearance.
+If either point is successful, the Directorate General of Immigration will issue a Block Revocation Certificate (Keputusan Pencabutan Penangkalan) as proof for your clearance.

 Cekindo has successfully assisted clients with revoking their deportation and enabled entry into Indonesia.
-Contact us, so we can assess your case and provide a viable solution for your deportation from Indonesia.
+Contact us via the form below.
+We can assess your case and provide a viable solution for your deportation.
 Our teams are located in Jakarta, Semarang and Bali.